MicrosoftDocs/biztalk-docs/his/core/how-to-configure-a-remote-appc-lu2.md

 ---
 description: "Learn more about: How to Configure a Remote APPC LU"
-title: "How to Configure a Remote APPC LU2 | Microsoft Docs" ms.custom: ""
+title: "How to Configure a Remote APPC LU2" ms.custom: "" ms.date: "11/30/2017"
-ms.date: "11/30/2017"
 ms.prod: "host-integration-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 2ba3bd88-c963-4442-ba5e-ca7ad0b18b09
-caps.latest.revision: 3
-author: "christopherhouser"
-ms.author: "hisdocs"
-manager: "anneta"
 ---
 # How to Configure a Remote APPC LU
 The following procedure details how to configure a remote LU.